ishandutta2007/browserprint/README.md

 ## Supported Tests
 Browserprint implements the following tests:

+### Monitor Contrast Level
+A rough measure of the level of contrast of the monitor the browser is being displayed on.
+Detected using a CAPTCHA with a couple of light grey letters that disappear when a monitor's contrast is sufficiently high.

 ### Colour Vision
-Whether you have any issues seeing colour (note: this isn't necessarily correct and should be taken with a grain of salt).
+[Test removed for ethics reasons.
+Last in commit 5858dd7] Whether you have any issues seeing colour (note: this isn't necessarily correct and should be taken with a grain of salt).
+Detected using a CAPTCHA with colour vision test plates (people with certain types of colour blindness see different numbers).

 ### User Agent
 The User-Agent header sent with the HTTP request for the page.